matheusb432/rust-course/notes/04-data-collections.md

 }
 ```

-Borrowing a Vector as an argument to a function that requires a slice will automatically obtain a slice, in general it should be preferred to borrow a slice instead of a vector.
+- Borrowing a Vector as an argument to a function that requires a slice will automatically obtain a a slice of the entire collection, in general it should be preferred to borrow a slice instead of a vector.

 ```rust
 fn func(slice: &[u8]) {}